 Eat Dinner: If you’re not picky about plane food and it’s being served on your flight, great—enjoy one of the few things airlines still give out for free.
 If not, enjoy a healthy meal at home or bring some food with you.
 Contrary to what lots of people seem to believe about packing a meal for the flight or terminal, the TSA does allow food through security (though it’s subject to the usual liquid and gel restrictions).
 An added bonus of eating your own food or a healthy to-go option is that plane meals are typically loaded with salt that can make you bloat or dehydrate you.
 If you’re flying internationally, be sure to eat or throw away anything customs might require you to declare when you arrive, like fruit or veggies.

 Brush Your Teeth: Whatever you’ve eaten for dinner, brushing your teeth should always be a priority before bed—even on the plane.
 Now that I do it before sleeping on the plane I find it hard to believe I ever skipped it—it’s basic hygiene, and it can help you feel instinctively like it’s almost time for bed.
-But there is a better way to do it in flight: Bring a disposable, pre-pasted toothbrush in your carry-on so you don’t have to worry about dirtying one in the lavatory, and use your reusable water bottle (never the plane tap water) to brush and rinse.
+Here’s how to do it in flight: Bring a disposable, pre-pasted toothbrush in your carry-on so you don’t have to worry about dirtying one in the lavatory, and use your reusable water bottle (never the plane tap water) to brush and rinse.

 Get Cozy: While it will never be the same as your bed, your plane seat will feel a lot cozier with the help of a few simple travel accessories.
 Try a supportive neck pillow, a soft cardigan, fuzzy socks to replace your tight shoes, and a big scarf that can double as a blanket.
 Even though the cabin lights will be off, an eye mask and earplugs can help you temporarily forget that you’re actually in a cramped plane cabin—so you can rest up for your destination without worrying what everyone around you is doing.